 Big Dave (the shipping master)

-We began using VIBRAM soles for the bottoms of our sandals that we put soles on, we chose Vibram due to they years that Vibram has been soling shoes around the world.
+As we evaluated our product line we decided to add a sole option to some of our popular styles.
+After researching and some trial and error we ended up finding Vibram soles to be the best option.
+We chose Vibram due to the years that Vibram has been soling shoes around the world.
 Our sandals with soles are made here domestically using vintage sandal making equipment.
-We cut the vibram soles, glue on using low v.o.c glue, this process is time consuming but we like using the abandoned machinery from companies who moved to the east..
-Throughout the last 10 years we have gone through many different soling bottoms and are quite happy to the point where our research has led us, if you want to read about the decisions and headaches of working with soles, deciding on soles, gluing soles, etc- its in our blog.
-We make almost all of our research and development public, because the sharing of information is a necessity for people to survive in the world, and you never know when someone is going to suggest something that we never thought of, or maybe someone gathers some information from us that helps them out or makes a better place for all of us.
+We cut the Vibram soles and glue them on using low v.o.c glue.
+This process is time-consuming but we like using the abandoned machinery from companies who moved to the east.
+Throughout the last 10 years, we have gone through many different soling bottoms and are quite happy to the point where our research has led us.
+If you want to learn more about the decisions and headaches of working with soles, deciding on soles, gluing soles, etc you can read about it in our blog, “The Road to More Sole”.

 Our future goals and recyclables of used sandals.
 When our volume reaches an amount where it makes sense to attempt re extrusion project we are on it.
 We got a long way to go for that.

 When we introduce new products evaluate environmental impact, energy conservation, and fun!